 That’s it.
 You can now raise your phone or double-tap the screen to wake it up and access the lockscreen.
 No need to use the power or volume button, or a third-party app!

-Anyway, if your Android phone or tablet doesn’t have the gesture and motions settings, there are apps like Shake to Wake, Gravity Screen, Smart Screen On Off, etc, in the Play Store that will do the job.
+Anyway, if your Android phone or tablet doesn’t have the gesture and motion settings, there are apps like Shake to Wake, Gravity Screen, Smart Screen On Off, etc, in the Play Store that will do the job.
 I installed almost all free apps that can help wake up a phone’s screen using the double-tap gesture, volume keys, and proximity and gyroscope sensors to find out the ones that really work.
 All these apps demand device administrator permission to work.

 I have listed my handpicked Android apps below.